abyaktan/Simple-Web3-Voting-Project-X-AAG/README.md

 8. Feedback Messages: The app provides informative messages to users, such as success messages after casting a vote or error messages in case of any issues.

+## NOTES : THE PROJECT IS INCOMPLETE, THE REMAINING FUNCTIONALITY WILL FURTHER IMPROVED

 ## Available Scripts

 In the project directory, you can run: